LakshnyaAdhikari/e-waste-blockchain/README.md

 ##  Future Scope

-- Add device registration via API.
+- Add device registration and other features via API.
 - Expand blockchain with Proof-of-Work or smart contracts.
 - Integrate with an actual recycling plant system.